Have you ever had a Packaged Bank Account with Co Operative Bank?

 Many customers across the UK who were sold a Packaged Current Account from Co Operative Bank won't be eligible to use any of the Insurance services that that were offered because of pre-existing medical conditions or pre-existing cover elsewhere.
-Co Operative Bank may of enticed consumers with an offer of a Loan, Mortgage or an Overdraft Facility for having a packaged bank account.
+Co Operative Bank may of enticed customers with an offer of a Loan, Mortgage or an Overdraft Facility for having a packaged bank account.

 If you feel that Co Operative Bank has given you wrong Financial Advice with your Packaged Account then start you claim by completing the form opposite.

 Co Operative Bank mis-sold their Packaged Bank Accounts in various ways: